hyperupcall/blog/content/posts/semantic-hotkeys.md

 ## Proposed Solution

-My solution assumes the following for each applicable application:
+My solution assumes that each applicable application:

 - Supports custom mapping from hotkey to action
-- Supported chording hotkeys
+- Supports chording hotkeys

-My three-pronged solution involves:

-1. Sharing hotkeys and conventions across applications

-2. Conventions to limit clobbering
-3. Intuitive semantics of semantic hotkeys

-Semantics can be more fine-tuned to fit into concrete categories.
-In the context of _DE Workspaces_, _Application Windows_, _Terminal Panes_, a unified language

-### Challanges

-A pertinent example is the use of `h`, `j`, `k`, `l`

-- GUI App
-- GUI App in VM

-- Terminal App
-- Terminal App in tmux
-- Terminal App in tmux in Kitty
-- Terminal App in tmux in Kitty in VM / Container
+For each application, from a common JSON file (with keys being semantic keys and values being the shortcuts themselves), configuration for each native application is created.

+Of course, there are many actions that don't correspond to a shortcut, or a shortcut has a nuanced meaning.
+But, those ca be accounted for via escape hatches

 ## Benefits

-A good example is the arbitrary positioning of a cursor in a grid.
-Imagine a grid of, say, 5 by 5.

-Agnostic to

-- keyboard layout
+Benefits users because shortcuts:

-- keyboard language
+- Are an invariant with respect to keyboard layout and language
-- Employ two different sides of the keyboard for faster switching (DVORAK-esque) Become only more useful due to the gridification and flexification of layouts - convergence creates more consistency within interfaces
+- Help interface designers improve UX by making UI paths more explicit Become only more useful due to the gridification and flexification of layouts - convergence creates more consistency within interfaces

-- Interface designers improve UX by critically thining how UI paths compose for hotkeys

-In the coming months, I'll have something: [github.com/semantic-hotkeys](https://github.com/semantic-hotkeys)
+## Challanges

+Nested contexts are a challange.
+For example, in the case of Kitty wrapping tmux wrapping Vim as opposed to just Vim itself.

+See [github.com/semantic-hotkeys](https://github.com/semantic-hotkeys) to see this in action